Mathijs-V/Warehouse-Picking-Optimization/README.md

 - **Content**: Summary of what was done, key findings.
 - **Conclusions**: Reflection on results, relation to objectives, possible new directions.

-Example activities:
+Planned L.A.R.s:
 1. Literature study on RL and warehouse optimization.
 2. Baseline algorithm implementation (OR-Tools).
 3. Digital twin simulation setup.
 4. RL agent development and training.
 5. Experimental evaluation of RL vs. heuristics.
 6. Final results, analysis, and conclusions.

 ---